 The accompanying consolidated financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of Carnegie Mellon and other majority-owned entities.
-The consolidated entities are Advanced Robotics for Manufacturing Institute ("ARM Institute"), Benjamin Garver Lamme Scholarship Fund, Jack G. Buncher Charitable Fund for Carnegie Mellon, iCarnegie, Inc., and Carnegie Innovations, LLC.
-All significant inter-entity transactions and balances have been eliminated in consolidation.
+The consolidated entities are Advanced Robotics for Manufacturing Institute ("ARM Institute"), Benjamin Garver Lamme Scholarship Fund, Jack G. Buncher Charitable Fund for Carnegie Mellon, iCarnegie, Inc. and Carnegie Innovations, LLC.
+All significant interentity transactions and balances have been eliminated in consolidation.
 Carnegie Mellon is a joint sponsor with the University of Pittsburgh in MPC Corporation ("MPC"), a beneficiary of The Dietrich Foundation, and an owner as a tenant in common of the Bellefield Boiler Plant.
-The activities of MPC, The Dietrich Foundation, and the Bellefield Boiler Plant are not consolidated or recorded in Carnegie Mellon's consolidated financial statements (see Note 16).
+The activities of MPC, The Dietrich Foundation and the Bellefield Boiler Plant are not consolidated or recorded in Carnegie Mellon's consolidated financial statements (see Note 16).

 In January 2017, the U.S. Department of Defense awarded the ARM Institute, a nonprofit venture led by Carnegie Mellon, a contract to launch an advanced robotics manufacturing institute in Pittsburgh.
-The fiscal 2017 consolidated financial statements include approximately \$1.7 million in revenue and related expenses from the ARM Institute.
+The consolidated Statements of Activities include approximately \$6.6 million and \$1.7 million for the fiscal years ended June 30, 2018 and 2017, respectively, in revenue and related expenses from the ARM Institute.